the-turing-way/the-turing-way/book/website/project-design/impact/impact-checklist.md

 - Data may be available related to number of comments/chats or participation in live polls.

 ### Social media
-- Summarizing the views and engagement of various social media platforms such as LinkedIn, Twitter, YouTube, Instagram, Facebook, etc.
+- Summarizing the views and engagement of various social media platforms.

 ## References
 - [Tracking Impact and Measuring Success in Data Education Events](https://eventfund.codeforscience.org/tracking-impact-and-measuring-success-in-data-education-events/)